 - Allow researchers to make effective use of Canadian digital infrastructure.

 - Promote re-use of tools to minimize the costs of software development prior to the start of research.

-- Create a community of research software developers in Canada to further accelerate research through collaborative software development and expertise sharing.
+- Create a community of research software developers in Canada to further accelerate discovery through collaborative software development and sharing of expertise.